Jonjoe/mentoring-react-qualification/stage-5/README.md

 ## Instructions
 - Review the posts and media
 - Abstract logic into pure functions and test them
+- Create React app ships with Jest and typescript support built in so no config required!
 - Generate snapshots and write tests for components and views.
 For example:
 ```
  src/